jarun/googler/README.md

 >**17 Aug, 2015**
 > - Support for time limited search
 > - Throw error in case of google error due to unusual activity from IP
+> - Support file type in search

 >**16 Aug, 2015**
 > - Use https
 > - Handle google redirections (error 302)